hmartiro/selfgraph/README.md

 because it runs entirely on your machine.
 This means that unlike [Immersion](https://immersion.media.mit.edu/) from the MIT Media Lab, we process the full content of your communications, not just the metadata.
-We process every individual word communicated into our graph.
+We feed every individual word communicated into our graph.

 Selfgraph is written in Python 3, and uses the [neo4j](http://neo4j.com/) graph database, the [scikit-learn](http://scikit-learn.org/) machine